 MILQUEBARTH has been the solo project of local drummer Sam Dowson (Lazer Baby, The Lawless Quartet, Mephistopheles) since 2015.
 Armed only with an ipad with iMPC app Milquebarth plays a mix between trap, chill beats and the eclectic.

-Koh-dee is an 18 year old electronic music producer, and composer from Hobart.
-He mostly focuses in creating future bass music, but also dabbles in writing trap, chill and experimental music.
+Koh-dee is an 18-year-old electronic music producer, and composer from Hobart.
+He mostly focuses on creating future bass music but also dabbles in writing trap, chill and experimental music.
 Currently studying at college, Koh-dee has just released his debut EP 'Don't Forget'.